renzocode/Enterprise-Dashboard/README.md

 # e-commerce

 #1 download
-#2 npm install "it's important for us because we need install some dependences"
+#2 npm install "also is important for us install some dependences"
-#3 npm start "begin our server"
+#3 npm start "run our server"